 Approval:

-to spend an unlimited amount of tokens on their behalf.
+The sender approves SablierFlow to spend an unlimited amount of tokens on their behalf.

-to simulate actions from the sender
+Uses vm.startPrank to simulate actions from the sender.

 Logs the approval action.

-Test Phase (testSnapshotDebtAccumulationBug
+Test Phase (testSnapshotDebtAccumulationBug):

 Stream Creation:

-to 1 token per second.
+Sets the initial ratePerSecond to 1 token per second.

-Creates a new stream from sender
+Creates a new stream from sender to recipient.

 Deposits 100 tokens into the stream.